Need Help?

 • Complainants can also be advised about withholding FERPA directory information or referred to the director of public safety for information about enhanced public safety escort services (if warranted) or assistance with observing restraining orders.

-• In cases of access to suspect possession of weapons, the college reserves the right to search personal belongings, including but not limited to articles of clothing, purses, briefcases, bags, and vehicles.
+• In cases of access to suspected possession of weapons, the college reserves the right to search personal belongings, including but not limited to articles of clothing, purses, briefcases, bags, and vehicles.
 All such searches must be approved by the vice president for student affairs, associate vice president for student affairs, dean of students, or designee.
 The college may request the involvement of law enforcement officials in cases of suspected possession of weapons or contraband.

 • In the case of possible violations of federal, state, or local criminal law, the college reserves the right to refer matters to the appropriate authorities.
 When students are charged by federal, state, or local authorities with a violation of criminal law, the college will not request or agree to special consideration for them because of their status as students.
 When students are taken through criminal proceedings as well as conduct processes, the college may advise off-campus authorities of CCA’s procedures.